instabase/foundation/README.md

 ## Changelog

+### v0.0.4

+- Add TypeScript support.
+- Add TS/Py `FOUNDATION_VERSION` globals for runtime version checking.

 ### v0.0.3
-- Removed protos, all types are now dataclasses + JSON
+- Removed protos, all types are now dataclasses + JSON.
-- Added address components to Address Entity
+- Added address components to Address Entity.
-- Removed Line entity, please use the more flexible Phrase entity
+- Removed Line entity, please use the more flexible Phrase entity.
-- **This is a breaking change** Please upgrade your usage of Foundation with the new API
+- **This is a breaking change** Please upgrade your usage of Foundation with the new API.

 ### v0.0.2
-- Change some type definitions to be more flexible
+- Change some type definitions to be more flexible.
-- Additional types
+- Additional types.

 ### v0.0.1
-- Basic types and serialization/deserialization
+- Basic types and serialization/deserialization.